-The cages need to be sturdy enough to support the tomato plants‘ weight as they grow.
+The cages must be sturdy enough to support the tomato plants growing weight.

 How To Use Tomato Cages

-Set your tomato cages on the garden once your seedlings are ready for planting.
-Then, center the cage around the tomato, making sure to press it firmly if it has legs.
+Set your tomato cages in the garden once your seedlings are ready for planting.
+Then, center the cage around the tomato, pressing it firmly if it has legs.
 You can also use stakes or wire pins to anchor the cage to the ground.
 As the tomato plants grow, direct their branches and tie them to the cage to keep them in place.

 A Guide To Using Tomato Cages The Right Way

-No matter what type of tomato cage you have, there are general steps that you’ll need to observe to properly use them.
+No matter what type of tomato cage you have, there are general steps that you’ll need to observe to use them properly.